 - Request as many tasks as cores available on a single node in the batch queue for 3 hours

-- Request one sequential task requiring half the memory of a regular iris node for 1 day (use the header
+- Request one sequential task requiring half the memory of a regular node for 1 day (use the header

 #SBATCH -G 1)